 - 1. Click the Apple logo at the upper left and choose System Preferences.

 - 2. Find Date & Time and open it.

 - 3. Select Date & Time panel and Click the lock to make changes at lower left.

 - 4. Uncheck and then recheck the "Set date and time automatically" option and then save changes by click the lock.

-Then restart the computer and proceed to download the update once again through settings and software update.
-Hopefully, it will resolve the issue of the update not being verified.
+Then restart the computer and proceed to download the update once again through Software Update.
+Hopefully, it will resolve the issue of the macOS update not being verified.